Press enter to see results or esc to cancel.

 After these three stages of diagnosis, your doctor will be able to tell you whether you are experiencing heart failure.

 There is currently no cure for heart failure.
-Treatments often target underlying diseases that lead to heart failure, medicine aimed at reducing symptoms, or lifestyle changes.
+Treatments often target underlying diseases that lead to the disease, medications aimed at reducing symptoms, or lifestyle changes.

 While underlying disease treatment and medicine choice may not be fully within your control, you can start making lifestyle changes today to avoid heart failure.
 These lifestyle changes include: